Surfskates have flooded the market and I’m stoked.

 But, the major downside is that if you live in the USA, you’re gonna pay a hefty fee for shipping.
 They’re not optimized for the US market.

-I hope you found value in this YOW surfskate review!
+I hope you found value in this YOW surfskate review and if you made it this far – I appreciate it!

-If you have any questions, drop a comment below and I’ll get back to you as quick as I can.
-I’m happy to help!
+Drop a comment with any questions and I’ll get back to you as quickly as I can.
+Stoked to help!